gqmaguirejr/LaTeX_examples/README.md

 Second attempt

 ## main-starray-test3.tex
-Third attempt after Alceu Frigeri set a response on 2025-06-10
+Third attempt after Alceu Frigeri sent a response on 2025-06-10

 The code now takes a set of supervisors in pgfkeys format and fills in a starray.
 Given this starry, one can no take data out of it.